joemaffei/react-hooks-global-state-example/README.md

-# react-hooks-global-state-example
+# Reducer-based State Management using React Hooks and Context

-A simple example of how to manage state using React Hooks and Context.
+A small experiment to show that, at a basic level, it is possible to use hooks as a replacement for Redux.